-Did You Know: GreatCall Jitterbug cell phones can call for help from across the house when synced to a GreatCall pendant.
+Did You Know: GreatCall cell phones can call for help from across the house when synced to a GreatCall pendant.

-The best features of this system
+The best features of GreatCall include:

-The ever-popular Jitterbug Flip is a folding mobile phone made by Samsung.
-Easy to use, it has a simple large-print menu and big keypad buttons, including a red HELP button for emergency calls.
-Included perks are dialing and texting by voice, a 2MP camera, Brain Games for mental sharpness, and a reading light with magnifier.
-The phone has 1GB of storage and costs $99.99.
+The Lively Flip is a folding mobile phone made by Samsung.
+It’s easy to use and has a simple large-print menu and big keypad buttons, leaving room for a red emergency help button at the bottom of the number pad.
+Added perks, designed especially for older adults, include dialing and texting by voice, an 8MP camera, Brain Games for mental sharpness, and a reading light with a magnifier.
+The phone has 16 GB of storage, is available in red or gray, and costs $99.99.

-As the bigger brother to the Jitterbug Flip, the Jitterbug Smart2 is a Samsung Android phone with 16GB, a 5.5” screen, and a choice of two setups.
+As the bigger brother to the Lively Flip, the Jitterbug Smart2 is a Samsung Android phone with 16 GB of storage, a 5 ½-inch screen, and a choice of two setups.
 With the simple layout, apps appear in a list.
-With the advanced layout, apps show in the traditional way with icons (we like this one!).
+With the advanced layout, apps show in the traditional way, with icons.
+(I like this one!)
 With either layout, a digital 5Star button shows at the bottom of the screen.
-Special features include voice dialing/texting, a 13MP camera, Brain Games, and an earbuds jack.
-The full price is $149.99, and service starts around $18 per month.
+Note that this button acts as your emergency helpline.
+Special features include voice dialing/texting, a 13 MP camera, Brain Games, video chat, and mobile internet access.
+The full price is $149.99, and service starts at $24.99 per month.

 Best For: The Jitterbug Smart2 is best for seniors who want a more advanced mobile phone experience with 24/7 emergency coverage.

-This innovative button can upgrade your current smartphone with fall detection, 5Star emergency service, Urgent Care medical calls, and other GreatCall benefits*.
-You can wear it around your wrist or neck, and it works when within Bluetooth range.
-We like how it’s waterproof (approved for swimming) and works for about four months per battery.
-Also, it doubles as a pedometer, with step counts displaying in the app.
+I like how the watch is waterproof (approved for swimming) and works for about four months per battery.
+Also, it doubles as a pedometer with step counts displaying in the app.
 The full price for this handy device is $49.99.
 And the monitoring starts at $24.99 per month, contract-free.

-While we think other GreatCall products are more unique, Lively Mobile Plus is similar to all-in-one GPS buttons from other medical alert brands.
-A big advantage though is its average response time of under 10 seconds (lighting-fast from what we’ve seen).
-Also, it offers two-way voice and uses Advanced GPS for more precise location.
+While I think other GreatCall products are more unique, Lively Mobile Plus is similar to all-in-one GPS buttons from other medical alert brands.
+However, a big advantage is GreatCall’s average response time of under 19 seconds.
+In my experience, this is lightning-fast.
+Also, it offers two-way voice and uses advanced GPS for more precise location.

 Here’s a roundup of the special services you can expect with GreatCall.